jlmantov/type-graphql-api/Readme.md

 That makes my process flow look like this:

 1. Push some kind of 'button'
-2. receive an email with a link that only works for a short period of time
+2. receive an email with a link that only works for a short period of time (1-2 days, then the uuid will be deleted by automatic cleanup)
 3. activate link from email
 4. type in new password (twice) and press the 'Update' button ... and voila, the password is updated!
 5. redirect to login-/landing page when done